Tomorrow-Never-Dies/Front-End-Capstone/README.md

-**#Questions Widget:**
+**#Questions & Answers Widget:**
+This widget displays Questions asked by curious shoppers and their respective answers.
+At the moment, it will render all questions associated to the currently displayed item - this is rendered in a component that allows for scrolling.
+With that said, the Questions & Answers widget allows for shoppers/customers to add questions to the currently selected item.

+Features to be implemented: Add answers, adjustment of and sorting by Question/Answer "Helpfulness" and Question search

 **#Ratings and Reviews Widget:**

 **#Installation:**
 To run Atelier, make sure you have Nodejs and npm installed on your machine.
 Then, clone the repository and navigate to the root directory.
 Run npm install to install all necessary dependencies, and then npm start to start the server. “npm run client-dev” will compile the react application.
-The app will be available at http://localhost:3033.
+The app will be available at http://localhost:3000.

 We hope you enjoy using Atelier!
 If you have any issues or suggestions, please don't hesitate to reach out.